sanjana-moudgalya/MNLP-Blog/MMT-LLM/README.md

 ## Summary

 In the broader context of multilingual machine translation, this paper evaluates popular LLMs, such as ChatGPT and GPT-4, on 102 languages and 606 directions.
 While acknowledging continuous improvements, challenges remain for low-resource languages.
 LLMs have a lot of strengths, including the ability to ignore instruction semantics during in-context learning and the effectiveness of cross-lingual examples for low-resource translations.
 The analysis suggests a promising future for LLMs in resource-efficient multilingual machine translation.
+The authors of this paper have done a good job at maintaining the codebase.
+Their GitHub repository is reproducible with a fairly small amount of changes.
+To provide evidence to the limitations and analysis section in this blog, we have a few BLEU scores after reproducing this paper using the NLLB (600M parameter) model -
+German-English > 43.78426080060355
+Assamese-English > 27.894121883466795
+English-Assamese > 23.10996837152803
+Swahili-English > 39.080203011245224
+We can see that the BLEU score is lesser for Assamese and Swahili (low-resource languages when compared to German).
+Another important point to note is that generating Assamese text results in a lower score compared to generating English text, mainly because learning the vocabulary (to generate, instead of interpret) of a low-resource language might be harder.

 ## References
 [1] Zhu, Wenhao, et al. "Multilingual machine translation with large language models: Empirical results and analysis." arXiv preprint arXiv:2304.04675 (2023).